school of myth & movement arts

 The way forward?

-We also need to feel and embody our part in the timeless realm of symbols, arts and culture.
-Traditional initiations into culture involve participation or witnessing of dance, drama, music, visionary ritual, dreams and such, to open our capacity for multi-dimensional experience.
+This creative participation involves a reanimation of the timeless realm of Symbol.
+Traditional initiations involve participation or witnessing of dance, drama, music, ritual, dreams and such, to open our capacity for multi-dimensional Symbolic perception.

 Photo by Elizabeth Sciore-Jones

-Director Laura Melling grew up in New Jersey, and is of Irish, Quaker and Native American descent.
-She learned yoga from her mother in childhood.
-As a teen, she was a near-Olympic athlete and received training in body-mind integration and sports psychology.
-From these formative experiences, she became fascinated with the unruly relationship between her body and spirit.
-She experienced how modern culture was unable to support the expanded states of ecstasy she experienced in her athleticism.
+From these formative experiences, Laura became fascinated with the complex relationship between her body and spirit.
+She experienced how modern culture had little appreciation of the expanded states of consciousness that come through athleticism.
 At 16, her first exposure to ancient philosophy led to a radical decision to leave many opportunities in athletics in search of a wiser path.

 In 2004, Laura began creating festival celebrations combining dance, music and drama for large groups of children in the Botanical Gardens of NYC.
-During these New York years, she also co-directed a small dance school, trained in Waldorf education, danced with butoh artist Atsushi Takenouchi and created an arts-based adult ESL-program for Catholic Charities NYC.
+During these New York years, she also co-directed a small dance school, trained in Waldorf education, danced with butoh artist Atsushi Takenouchi and created an arts-based ESL-program for Catholic Charities NYC.

 Laura's touring with the Duncan Institute took her to Europe where she spent several summers performing and immersing in ancient sites and art.
 She performed extensively in Greece and was crowned in laurels at Delphi after lecturing and performing at the Delphic festival.
-She settled for three years in Connemara, in the west of Ireland, where she collaborated with local artists and poets and directed a dance troupe for teenagers.
+She settled for three years in Connemara, in the west of Ireland, where she collaborated with local artists and poets and directed a dance troupe.
 In Ireland, Laura's poetry was supported by a grant from Irish National Arts Council.

 Laura returned to the US and established the School of Myth and Movement in the Arapahoe land now called Boulder, Colorado.
 For eight years the school's most popular program was Fairy Tale Forest, which attracted children from all over the country to attend summer immersions in land-magic-music-art-myth adventures.
 This program attracted scholars of Sustainability education who came to the school to study its unique methods.
 The School offered many other events and programs that gathered adults and teens into learning and celebration.